 The first (mandatory) Base A license allows for 2 simultaneous Admin users.
-It is necessary to have an Administrator account to create or manage EVE LC and other user's role-based accounts.
+It is necessary

 Example: EVE Corporate Licensing for 5 Lab-Editor users.

 License model below includes:

 - Two administrator accounts necessary for EVE Corporate labs and other user accounts management (Mandatory Base license) - Five Lab-Editor role-based accounts.
 The Lab-Editor role is restricted to a shared and a personal folder and has permissions to create, delete, or modify additional folders, labs, and nodes within them.